jina-ai/jina/docs/fundamentals/executor/hub/index.md

 # Share Executors via Jina Hub

-Now you understand that `Executor` is a building block in Jina.
-The following questions arise naturally:
+Now that you understand that `Executor` is a building block in Jina, the following questions naturally arise:

 - Can I reuse my Executor in another project?
 - Can I share my Executor with my colleagues?